clearlinux/telemetrics-backend/README.md

 client-side component source repository lives at https://github.com/clearlinux/telemetrics-client.

-It consists of two Flask applications: an ingestion app, `collector`, for records received from telemetrics-client probes; and a web app, `telemetryui`, that exposes several views to visualize the telemetry data.
+It consists of a Flask application `telemetryui`, that exposes several views to visualize the telemetry data.
 The `telemetryui` app also provides a REST API to perform queries on the data.